pilzpuffer/etch-a-sketch/README.md

 # etch-a-sketch

+Project notes:

+Initially, I've planned to add keyboard navigation as an option as well to better imitate Undertale's style of gameplay, but decided that logic required to implement that is a bit beyond me for the moment.
+Plus all this project already seems to be wayy beyond what the initial task required of it - thus, I wanted to complete it for now to be able to proceed with the course.

+But in the future I plan to revisit this project and add that functionality.

 Acknowledgements/Thank-Yous:

 I'm greatly thankful to my girlfriend for giving me feedback/valuable hints on how the visuals/functionality of this project could be improved.